Raise your hand if you remember Balloon Boy.

 KGO was the #1 radio station in San Francisco for 3 decades; it was a 50,000 watt powerhouse whose signal went from the Pacific coast to the Rocky Mountains – from Mexico to Canada and on up to Alaska.
 It was the West Coast Flagship station for ABC News.
 It was where you went to stay informed, and on any given afternoon at least half-a-million people were listening.

 KGO was responsible for the News Talk format, and it employed the absolute greats in the field.
 I could not even begin to estimate how many journalism awards KGO Radio won – it would be in the hundreds.
-The News won those awards – but, Bret Burkhart was a force unto himself and won more awards than I know.
-And Ravi Peruman won awards for his work, especially the piece he did on the 30 year commemoration of Harvey Milk’s assassination, and Jonestown.
+The News won those awards – but, Bret Burkhart was a force unto himself and won more awards than anyone I know.
+Ravi Peruman won awards for his work, too, especially the pieces he did on the 30 year commemoration of Harvey Milk’s assassination, and Jonestown.

 We were based in the ABC broadcast center along the Embarcadero, the newsroom looked out on the Ferry Building, and I watched many sunrises over the Bay Bridge from my desk.
 There was a deck that ran the length of the building, it had a barbeque and patio furniture so you could sit out and enjoy the sun before the fog rolled in.

 Our GM installed a fancy machine that made honest-to-gosh fresh ground espresso and lattes – there were employee appreciation luncheons, and bottles of good champagne for the milestones.
 There were beers at Gumpy’s (the Cheers-type bar across the street), and wild celebrations after awards ceremonies.
 There was a camaraderie, a shared goal of excellence and we were all proud to work at what the business itself had dubbed ‘the best News Talk station in the country’.